Medical Information

 INDICATIONS AND USAGE

-BOSULIF is a kinase inhibitor indicated for the treatment of adult patients with
+BOSULIF is a kinase inhibitor indicated for the treatment of

-Chronic, accelerated, or blast phase Ph+ CML with resistance or intolerance to prior therapy.
+adult patients with accelerated, or blast phase Ph+ CML with resistance or intolerance to prior therapy.
 (1)

 DOSAGE AND ADMINISTRATION

-Newly-diagnosed chronic phase Ph+ CML: 400 mg orally once daily with food.
+Adult patients with newly-diagnosed chronic phase Ph+ CML: 400 mg orally once daily with food.
 (2.1)

-Chronic, accelerated, or blast phase Ph+ CML with resistance or intolerance to prior therapy: 500 mg orally once daily with food.
+Adult patients with chronic, accelerated, or blast phase Ph+ CML with resistance or intolerance to prior therapy: 500 mg orally once daily with food.
 (2.1)

-Consider dose escalation by increments of 100 mg once daily to a maximum of 600 mg daily in patients who do not reach complete hematologic, cytogenetic, or molecular response and do not have Grade 3 or greater adverse reactions.
+Consider dose escalation by increments of 100 mg once daily to a maximum of 600 mg daily in adult patients who do not reach complete hematologic, cytogenetic, or molecular response and do not have Grade 3 or greater adverse reactions.
 (2.2)

 Adjust dosage for toxicity and organ impairment (2)